My Neighbor Seki: Anime

-A 21-episode anime television series, directed by Yūji Mutoh and produced by Shin-Ei Animation, aired in Japan between January 5 and May 25, 2014 and was simulcast by Crunchyroll under the title Tonari no Seki-kun: The Master of Killing Time.
-The fifth manga volume was released simultaneously on January 4, 2014 with a limited edition, bundled with an original animation DVD containing two additional episodes.
+A 21-episode anime directed by Yūji Mutoh and produced by Shin-Ei Animation, aired in Japan between January 5 and May 25, 2014, and was simulcast by Crunchyroll under the title Tonari no Seki-kun: The Master of Killing Time.
+The fifth manga volume was released simultaneously on January 4, 2014, with a limited edition, bundled with an original animation DVD containing two additional episodes.
 The series was released on DVD in two parts on May 28, 2014, with a bonus episode on each disc.
 The opening theme is "Meiwaku Spectacle" (迷惑スペクタクル, Meiwaku Supekutakuru) by Kana Hanazawa, and the ending theme is "Set Them Free" by Akira Jimbo.
 The music in the series is composed by Akifumi Tada.
 The drama CD for the anime was released on January 22, 2014, by King Records.

 Live-action

 The series was adapted into a live-action show where it was paired with another live-action adaptation titled Rumi's Phenomenon.
 Both programs involve a main character named Rumi.
-It premiered on MBS and TBS on July 27, 2015 as (となりの関くんとるみちゃんの事象, Tonari no Seki-kun to Rumi-chan no Jishō) and ran for eight episodes.
+It premiered on MBS and TBS on July 27, 2015 as Tonari no Seki-kun to Rumi-chan no Jishō (となりの関くんとるみちゃんの事象) and ran for eight episodes.
 Morishige said "I feel a sense of odd destiny that the heroines' names are coincidentally the same."